lionkmp/ai64_extractor/README.txt

 USAGE

+ai64.php [options] original_dir destination_dir

+    -s path/name    Skip to this file before staring processing (Use this to continue after something went wrong) -x ,            Use ',' as file extension separator (default is '.')
+    -v              Verbose, list succesfully processed files

 1. Collect the c64 stuff what you want to convert into a directory structure.
 2. Create an emtpy directory for the destination.
-3. Run "ai64 sourcedirname destinationdirname".
+3. Run "ai64.php sourcedirname destinationdirname".

-If you want to stop the conversion and continue from a specific file again, you can also specify a third argument, name of a file in the source.
-Till that file just skipping will be made.
-Directory cannot be specified.
+If ".php" is not registered to your PHP interpreter, you may need to type "php ai64.php" instead, assuming php.exe is on your PATH.

 The conversion process of one CD (600 MB) takes a lot of time.

-There is no warranty in any kind.
+There is no warranty of any kind.
 So I advice again, to create a temporary user which cannot write your home directory, and run the whole conversion by that user!

 TIPS

-1. Using Ramdisk
+1. Using Ramdisk or TmpFS

-Since the program creates and deletes a LOT of temporary files while uncomressing the archives, it is a good idea to choose a temporary dir (configred in the script) on a ramdisk.
+Since the program creates and deletes a LOT OF TEMPORARY FILES while uncomressing the archives, it is a good idea to choose a temporary dir (configred in the script) in RAM.

+Using tmpfs (recommended)

+mount -t tmpfs none /mnt/rd
+chown lion2:lion2 /mnt/rd

+Using ramdisk (more complicated)

 Usually Linux distros have ramdisk by default, to find it see:

 ls /dev/ram*
 dmesg | grep -i ramdisk